 Nearly 200 people are diagnosed with Multiple Sclerosis every week.
-Multiple Sclerosis, or MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, resulting in nerve damage.
-Symptoms of MS can include fatigue, weakness in the limbs, dizziness, numbness or tingling, and cognitive dysfunctions.
+Multiple Sclerosis, or MS, is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, resulting in nerve damage.
+Symptoms of MS can include fatigue, walking difficulties, dizziness, pain and numbness, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60% to 80% of people living with MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60% to 80% of people who have MS show excessive sensitivity to increases in their core body temperature.

-Since even the smallest climb in core body temperature (from ¼ to ½ a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares deeply about this cause.
-While we love to be involved in our communities and give back where we can, this disorder and all the issues that come with it hold a special place in our hearts.
+Since even the smallest increase in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares deeply about this cause.
+While we love to be involved in our local areas and give back where we can, this disorder and all the issues that come with it hold a special place in our hearts.

 Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you are also at the walk, come by and say hi – we hope to see you!
 If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help create a world free of MS or find a walk in your location.

-· Keep cool in an air-conditioned area during times of extreme heat and humidity.
+· Keep cool in an air-conditioned environment during stretches of extreme heat and humidity.
 If an air conditioner is needed to help minimize the symptoms of MS, the cost of these units may be tax deductible if the doctor has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.